 Clearing The Path Forward

-Clearing the path to the future begins with analyzing exactly what is on your criminal history.
-Charges without dispositions, misdemeanors without convictions, misdemeanor convictions, and felony convictions are all handled differently.
+Clearing the path to the future begins with analyzing exactly what is in your criminal history record information (arrest records, criminal offenses, minor offenses).
+Criminal charges without dispositions, misdemeanors without criminal convictions, misdemeanor convictions, and felony convictions are all handled differently.
 That is why everything begins with getting a PA criminal record report.
 Then, we can determine what can be cleared with expungements, record-sealing, and pardons and can work to clear your PA criminal record.

 Expungements in PA